 6. Teaching your child to follow the bus rules.
 (A copy will be provided to you.)

-9. Communicating in writing any medical information, medication or student health status changes which would affect your child's transportation.
+9. Communicating in writing any medical information, medication, or student health status changes that would affect your child's transportation.

-10. Being open to information form the driver or assistant regarding their observations and concerns.
+10. Being open to information from the driver or assistant regarding their observations and concerns.